rutgerkok/WorldGeneratorApi/README.md

 ## Tutorials/how to use
 Server admins only need to download this plugin (see the [releases tab](https://github.com/rutgerkok/WorldGeneratorApi/releases)) and place it in their plugins folder, alongside with the plugin that asked you to download this API.

 Are you a plugin developer?
 We have [a wiki](https://github.com/rutgerkok/WorldGeneratorApi/wiki) with serveral tutorials to get you started.
-The source code also contains lots of JavaDoc.
+The source code also contains lots of JavaDocs.

 ## Limitations
-* There is no proper way to plug in your own biome generator.
-* You always need to provide your own custom base chunk generator, it is not yet possible to use the vanilla ones.
 * There is no way to add custom biomes yet.
 * There is no way to spawn entities yet.